While your elderly parents may not already have health issues, it is never too early to be proactive about preventing chronic heart problems.

-Here are a few simple steps we recommend to keep your aging parents from developing a heart related disease.
+Here are a few simple steps we recommend to keep your aging parents from developing a heart-related disease.

-Additionally, by continuing to smoke it can make it harder to receive health benefits in the future.
+Additionally, continuing to smoke can make it harder to receive health benefits in the future.
 Depending on the health insurance, your rates may be higher or may have various restrictions.
 By quitting, there will be immediate and long-term rewards for not continuing to smoke.

 Exercise has so many great health benefits, a healthy heart being top of the list.
-By exercising, you will be exercising your heart and strengthen heart muscles!
+By exercising, you will be exercising your heart and strengthening heart muscles!
 It is important for the elderly to exercise as often as possible.
 We recommend 30 minutes a day, even if it is a short walk around the block!
 A little bit of exercise can go a long way in keeping your heart strong and pumping.

-Especially if you have recently quit smoking, exercise can help with smoking cessation, and can help to improve cholesterol levels and reduce stress.
+Especially if you have recently quit smoking, exercise can help with smoking cessation and can help to improve cholesterol levels and reduce stress.
 Exercise also decreases the risk of stroke by up to twenty percent in moderately active seniors.

-Replace unhealthy foods with fresh fruits and vegetables that are a great source of nutrients and also have low levels of salt, fat, and processed sugar allowing your body to absorb natural vitamins and minerals.
+Replace unhealthy foods with fresh fruits and vegetables that are a great source of nutrients and also have low levels of salt, fat, and processed sugar, allowing your body to absorb natural vitamins and minerals.